 - Where one of the parties has embarked upon a course of conduct designed to reduce or minimize the effective value or worth of the assets; or

-For more information regarding property settlement and matters of tax controversy, please contact one of our experienced staff at Bambrick Legal today.
+For more information on property settlement and matters of tax controversy, contact us Bambrick Legal today: